Hasan3773/hasans-notes/C++.md

 Operator Overloading:  Allows you to use +, -, > etc.. with user defined types like classes and structs.
 This is done by putting what kinda looks like another constructor, ex (class operator+(const class& other)) or like making a class act like an array.

 Function Overloading: When you have multiple function declarations in your class and depending on the params fed to the object, it calls a different function.
-Method overloading is the same thing but within the scope of the same class?

 namespaces: A way to group related identifiers (variables, functions, classes, objects) together to apparently avoid conflicts where the same function is defined multiple times.
 To use functions in a name space you have to use the scop resolution operator (::) or use the using keyword namespace in your file.